Terms and conditions

 - If the Seller is taking care of transportation in the name of (and at the expense and risk of) the business Buyer, he shall charge an additional fee in addition to the costs of shipment.

-- Where applicable and at his own expense and risk, the business Buyer shall apply for import and export licenses or any other official authorisation required, as well as meet all Customs formalities for exporting products.
+- Where applicable and at his own expense and risk, the business Buyer shall apply for import and export licenses or any other official authorization required, as well as meet all Customs formalities for exporting products.

 - The Seller shall notify the Buyer on the actual date of delivery once it has been set by the Seller.
 In case of a phased delivery, the Seller shall inform the Buyer on the date of each delivery.
 The delivery dates indicated by the Seller shall never be regarded as mandatory, however the Seller shall invest best efforts to deliver on time.